 In the following pages we have put some ideas on paper.
 We would be delighted if more colleagues would contribute to this text, especially RCE-members in emerging countries.
 Everybody who supports the basic idea is invited to join this project that has meanwhile been adopted by UNU-IAS as a Research & Development project in the Program “Better Schools” for the final year of the DESD.
 I

-Introduction.
+Introduction

 People have every right to take their future in their own hands.
 Independent from their circumstances; whether they are rich or poor.
-If people can make their own choices about how to lead the lives they want to live, people will really be free….….
+If people can make their own choices about how to lead the lives they want to live, people will really be free from poverty, illiteracy, tension, suppression and inequity.

 One of the basic conditions for human freedom is that people, young or old, regardless the color of their skin, men or women, will be enabled to learn and be educated the way they want to be.
 In recent years important training facilities have been launched to educate people.
 Worldwide, MDG nr.
 2 (“Achieve universal primary education”) is addressed as a major challenge in government policies .
 The need for good and accessible primary education has been settled solidly in the minds of policy makers all over the world.
 However the focus on MDGs has in Africa led to less priority for vocational schooling.
 That is why today it is considered necessary that the next step in worldwide education will be to invest in vocational training, be it lower, middle or higher level education and formal, non-formal or informal training.
 Young people, freshly educated at primary level, need to acquire abilities and professional skills to align their own lives.
 Older people want to maintain their craftsmanship or upgrade their previously acquired skills.
 Only by achieving remarkable progress in organizing vocational and professional education in various forms, people can be enabled to influence their own future and that of the region where they are rooted.
 And it is of crucial importance that people can develop entrepreneurial skills, to become change agents.